FAIRmat-NFDI/pynxtools-apm/README.md

 ![](https://img.shields.io/pypi/v/pynxtools-apm)
 ![](https://coveralls.io/repos/github/FAIRmat-NFDI/pynxtools-apm/badge.svg?branch=main)

-# A parser and normalizer for atom probe tomography and field-ion microscopy data
+# Parse and normalize atom probe tomography and field-ion microscopy data

-# Installation
+## Installation
 It is recommended to use python 3.11 with a dedicated virtual environment for this package.
 Learn how to manage [python versions](https://github.com/pyenv/pyenv) and [virtual environments](https://realpython.com/python-virtual-environments-a-primer/).